adobe/aio-theme/README.md

 ```
 ### Publishing to Github Pages (Dev)

 On every commit to the `master` branch, the site will be built to Github Pages automatically, for you to preview as a development version.
+This is the default for new repos in Github: on Oct 1st, this will [default to main](https://github.blog/changelog/2020-08-26-set-the-default-branch-for-newly-created-repositories/)

-`Github Contributors component`: this will use the Github token automatically provided by the Github Action to retrieve data.
+`Github Contributors component`: this will use the Github token automatically provided by the Github Action to retrieve data

-`Feedback component`: no environmental variable should be set since Github Pages should only be for development purposes.
+`Feedback component`: no environmental variable should be set since Github Pages should only be for development purposes

 ### Publishing to Azure Storage Static Websites (Production)

-This is a pull request flow: a pull request must be approved, and tagged with `deploy` or `deploy:dev` labels.
-The Github label `deploy` will deploy the site to a `production` blob, while the Github label `deploy:dev` will deploy the site to a `production` blob
+A site is published via a Pull Request:
+1. The Pull Request must be `approved`
+2. The Pull Request should be tagged with the `deploy` label (Production deploy) AND/OR
+3. The Pull Request should be tagged with the `deploy:dev` label (Dev deploy)

 **Pre-requisites:**
 1. Create a Github label called `deploy` if it does not exist